The Education and Public Outreach Department at ESO's Headquarters in Garching near Munich, Germany, is offering

 ESO Education and Public Outreach Department (ePOD) is responsible for the organisation's outreach activities.
 A wide range of programs and activities are used to meet the specific requirements of television, print and online media, such as press releases and broadcast material for the media. ePOD embraces a multimedia approach to public outreach and produces high-quality printed material such as brochures, books, annual reports, newsletters, posters etc.

 In ESO ePOD you will work with a team of professional science communicators for the preparation of ESO and ESA/Hubble news and photo releases, publications, web pages, video scripts, exhibition panels and other public communication products.
+You will also be able to learn how to present planetarium shows yourself in the dome.

 Through your involvement in various projects and with our support you will have the opportunity to understand and learn: